Generalized probabilities in statistical theories: Convex Operational Models

+Let us now compare compare Equations \eqref{e:5a}--\eqref{e:5e} and \eqref{e:16a}--\eqref{e:16e} with Definitions \eqref{d:c-morphisms} and \eqref{d:Observable}.
+By~looking at the definition of PVM (Equations \eqref{e:16a}--\eqref{e:16e}), it is easy to recognize that a PVM is a c-morphism between the set of Borel subsets of $\mathcal{B}(\mathbb{R})$ and the Boolean algebra generated by its image projections.
+According to the above definition of observable, one can quickly realize that any Boolean subalgebra of $\mathcal{L}$ will determine an observable (more properly, a~family of observables up to rescaling).
+For~the classical case, by~looking again at the ``important remark'' of Section \ref{s:RandomVariables} (Equations \eqref{e:5a}--\eqref{e:5e}), we realize that a classical random variable also satisfies the general definition of observable given in Definition \ref{d:Observable}.

-\section{Convex Operational Models}
+\section{Convex Operational~Models}

-\nd As seen in Section \ref{s:QuantalEffects}, an arbitrary statistical theory can be endowed with a convex set of states $\Omega$ and a set of generalized observables (effects) in a natural way.
-Generalized observables will be reasonably represented by affine functionals and we will call $A(\Omega)$ to the space of all affine functionals.
+In the previous section, we demonstrated that the set of states defined over an arbitrary orthomodular lattice is convex.
+This approach contains the quantum and classical state spaces as particular cases.
+Thus, it seems very natural to attempt to define generalized probabilistic models by appealing to convex sets.

 This key observation leads to a general approach to statistical theories based on the study of the geometrical properties of convex sets.
-This is the starting point of the COM approach.
-In this Section we concentrate on elementary notions of COM's, and we refer the reader to \cite{Barnum-PRL} for en excellent presentation of the subject (and we follow them in this Section).
+This is the starting point of the \textit{Convex Operational Models} (COM) approach.
+In~this section, we concentrate on elementary notions of COM's, and~we refer the reader to~\cite{Barnum-PRL} for an excellent presentation of the subject.
+The~approach based on convex sets results as more general than the one based in orthomodular lattices (i.e., the~latter can be included as particular cases of the COM approach).

+If the state space of a given probabilistic theory is given by the set $\mathbf{S}$, let us denote by $X$ to the set of possible measurement outcomes of an observable quantity.
+Then, if~the system is in a state $s$, a~probability $p(x,s)$ is assigned to any possible outcome $x\in X$.
+This probability should be well defined in order that our theory be considered as a probabilistic one.
+In~this way, we must have a function